lanl/scico/docs/source/include/optimizer.rst

 * :class:`.admm.CircularConvolveSolver`

-  This sub-problem solver can be used when :math:`f` takes the form :math:`\norm{\mb{A} \mb{x} - \mb{y}}^2_W` and :math:`\mb{A}` and all
+  This subproblem solver can be used when :math:`f` takes the form :math:`\norm{\mb{A} \mb{x} - \mb{y}}^2_W` and :math:`\mb{A}` and all
   the :math:`C_i` s are circulant (i.e., diagonalized by the DFT).

 * :class:`.admm.FBlockCircularConvolveSolver` and :class:`.admm.G0BlockCircularConvolveSolver`

-  These sub-problem solvers can be used when the primary linear operator is block-circulant (i.e. an operator with blocks that are diagonalied by the DFT).
+  These subproblem solvers can be used when the primary linear operator is block-circulant (i.e. an operator with blocks that are diagonalied by the DFT).